khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - The open-source Lustre file system is designed for applications that require fast storage – where you want your storage to keep up with your compute.
 - FSx for Lustre integrates with Amazon S3, making it easy to process data sets with the Lustre file system.
 When linked to an S3 bucket, an FSx for Lustre file system transparently presents S3 objects as files and allows you to write changed data back to S3.

-## Amazon FSx for Windows File Server
+## Amazon_FSx_for_Windows_File_Server
-- Amazon FSx for Windows File Server provides fully managed, highly reliable file storage that is accessible over the industry-standard Service Message Block (SMB) protocol.
-It is built on Windows Server, delivering a wide range of administrative features such as user quotas, end-user file restore, and Microsoft Active Directory (AD) integration.
-FSx for Windows does not allow you to present S3 objects as files and does not allow you to write changed data back to S3.
+- Provides fully managed, highly reliable file storage that is accessible over the industry-standard Service Message Block (SMB) protocol.
+- It is built on Windows Server, delivering a wide range of administrative features such as user quotas, end-user file restore, and Microsoft Active Directory (AD) integration.
+- The Distributed File System Replication (DFSR) service is a new multi-master replication engine that is used to keep folders synchronized on multiple servers.
+Amazon FSx supports the use of Microsoft’s Distributed File System (DFS) to organize shares into a single folder structure up to hundreds of PB in size.
+- Amazon FSx for Windows is a perfect distributed file system, with replication capability, and can be mounted on Windows.
+- FSx for Windows does not allow you to present S3 objects as files and does not allow you to write changed data back to S3.
 Therefore you cannot reference the "cold data" with quick access for reads and updates at low cost.
 Hence this option is not correct.
--
 - provides all of the benefits of a native Windows SMB environment that is fully managed and secured and scaled like any other AWS service.
 You get detailed reporting, replication, backup, failover, and support for native Windows tools like DFS and Active Directory.
 - support file shares in Amazon FSx for Windows File Server, so this option is incorrect.
 - Amazon FSx File Gateway: low-latency, on-premises access to fully managed file shares in Amazon FSx for Windows File Server.
 For applications deployed on AWS, you may access your file shares directly from Amazon FSx in AWS